dirakx1/kubernetes/README.md

 # Kubernetes
-K8s containers orchestration software (alternatives: docker swarm)
+K8s containers orchestration software (alternatives: docker swarm, mesos)

 Especially used for docker containers.

 ### For trainning and evaluation

-* need kubectl
+* Need kubectl
 * kubctl proxy to opne a localhost port to connect to k8s proxy

 ## Helm
-* Package manager for kunernetes.
+* Package manager for kubernetes.

 ## Installaion resources